 Sandy M. Hermanoff, Founding Chair

-Sandy graduated in 1965 with a B.A. in Journalism.
-She is CEO and President of Hermanoff Public Relations, and resides in Bingham, MI.
+Sandy (BA, Journalism, 1965) is CEO and President of Hermanoff Public Relations, and resides in Bingham, MI.

 “My passion for journalism began at an early age, and my years at Ohio State have been invaluable in every step of my career.
 The Lantern is truly a Buckeye gem since 1881 – may time and change surely show a firm friendship for the School of Communication today and for many years to come.”
 LinkedIn

-Ted graduated in 1971 with a B.A. in Journalism.
-Prior to retirement, he was President and CEO of John G. Shedd Aquarium.
+Prior to retirement, Ted (BA, Journalism, 1971) was President and CEO of John G. Shedd Aquarium.
 He resides in Lakeside, MI.

 “My J-School experience provided me with the necessary support as I moved into the business and animal world.
 I owe my success to a fabulous professor, Dr. Walt Seifert who helped me with my career path.
 Most important I am a proud Buckeye!”

-Magi graduated in 2001 with a B.A. in Political Science.
-She is a trusted advisor to some of the nation’s top business executives, currently serving clients through her consulting group, Curtis Consulting, while exploring her next entrepreneurial endeavor.
+Magi (BA, Political Science, 2001) is a trusted advisor to some of the nation’s top business executives, currently serving clients through her consulting group, Curtis Consulting, while exploring her next entrepreneurial endeavor.
 She resides in Nashville, TN.

 “Being a Buckeye is a part of who I am.
 The knowledge I gained, the lessons I learned (inside the classroom and out) and the relationships I built while at The Ohio State University, all shaped me tremendously and laid the foundation upon which I have built my career.
 I am thrilled to be able to give back to the University and the School of Communication, and hopefully ensure the next generation of Buckeye leaders feel supported and prepared to tackle the world.”
 LinkedIn

-Jocelyn graduated in 1972 with a degree in journalism.
-She is retired from Atlanta’s Channel 2 WBS-TV after more than 45 years of service as an anchor, reporter, producer, editor and director.
+Jocelyn (Journalism, 1972) is retired from Atlanta’s Channel 2 WBS-TV after more than 45 years of service as an anchor, reporter, producer, editor and director.
 Jocelyn was the first African American news anchor in the Atlanta market and has won numerous awards for her journalism.

 “The Lantern helped me land my first job in television in the early 1970s.
 It was my portfolio and the only proof of performance that I was an established journalist, especially since there were no videotapes to show back then.
 I am grateful that first job led to a 46-year broadcast career and ultimately an induction into the Atlanta Press Club and Georgia Broadcasters Hall of Fame!”
 LinkedIn